-With hearts and eyes set on the school’s vision of health people and healthy communities, incoming medical students at the UW School of Medicine and Public Health began their medical school journey at the White Coat Investiture Ceremony on Friday, Aug.
+With hearts and eyes set on the school’s vision of healthy people and healthy communities, incoming medical students at the UW School of Medicine and Public Health began their medical school journey at the White Coat Investiture Ceremony on Friday, Aug.
 26, 2022.

 The rite of passage involves students donning their first white coat in a ceremony that emphasizes the importance of compassionate care for patients and communities.